PrayasJ/PrayasJ.github.io/static/media/GSoC - Week 6.f70eeeffbd653081dc38.md

 }
 ```

-The `cast` function takes in a list `models` it is going to use and the `end_moon` it is going to use as a timeframe.
+The `cast` function takes in a list of `models` it is going to use and the `end_moon` it is going to use as a timeframe.

 Using those two parameters, it calls upon each model script sequentially.

 ## Applying Parallel Processing to `cast`

 Applying `mclapply` over the `cast` would speed-up the process as a whole.
 Since each time the casting is initiated, all the chosen prediction models would start up in an *asynchronous* manner.
-It would also be great since the number of models that are present are 8 at max.
+It would also be great since the number of models that are present is 8 at max.

-Let us take a look at the implementation of `cast` function I came up with,
+Let us take a look at the implementation of the `cast` function I came up with,

 ```r
 cast <- function ( ..., multiprocess = FALSE ) {